Right-Bruno/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. We also created the global variable
 9. we also created an arithmetic expansion
 10. we also did an arithmetic to for division
+11. we need to also add exponential expression